Yorivel/Dynamic-Wardrobe/docs/pinned.md

 {% hint style="warning" %}
 **Known Limitation** — If you equip a pinned outfit **during** a fight or while in a hostile area, the pin won't kick in until the fight or zone ends.
 The mod pauses outfit tracking during combat to make sure it can restore the right outfit afterward.
 Just re-equip the pinned outfit once you're out of combat.
 {% endhint %}

+For how pinned outfits interact with the rest of the system, see [Priority System](priority.md).